bSchnepp/MerC/Spec.md

 end of it.

 Strings act similar to other native types.
-A string can be added to another string, in which the contents of the first string, except the special 0 chatacter are copied into a new string, with the contents to the second string, except for it's special 0 character, are added to the end.
+A string can be added to another string, in which the contents of the first string, except the special 0 character are copied into a new string, with the contents to the second string, except for it's special 0 character, are added to the end.
 Finally, the terminating 0 character is added to them.